Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_ExtractWordsFromField.md

 ## Select words by correlating spans

-In general, a `DocumentWord` is not hierarchically related to other document elements.
+In general, a `DocumentWord` is not hierarchically contained in other document elements.
 The only way to select the words that are part of a `DocumentField`, for example, is by correlating their spans.
 The following piece of code can be used as a helper method to filter all words by a specified list of spans.

 ```C# Snippet:FormRecognizerSampleGetWordsInSpans
 ```